tedchengf/EEG_RSA/README.md

 - **Status**: In Progress.
 Lack comments; need to rearrange some functions for simpler interactions.
 - **Functionality** (refer to individual functions for details)
   - Calculate Representational Disimilarity Matrix (RDM) using a customizable function
-  - Manage the variables through masking/re-ordering
+  - Manage the variables through applying general masking/re-ordering, extracting trials from specific conditions, and interpolation (a simple 1-dimesional nearest-neighbor algorithm is included).
+All of those management can be specified simultanously.
   - Export variables and associated RDMs
-  - Prepare upper-triangular RDM for RSA
+  - Prepare upper-triangular RDM for RSA.
   - Calculate correlation (Partial/Non-partial) between variables values and their RDMs
   - Impute missing values with iterative imputation **(not tested yet)**
   - Calculate cosine similarity from a given word embedding corpus